kimble4/CrossMgr/helptxt/MainScreen.md

 Column|Description
 :-----|:----------
 Bib|The rider's number
 Note|Shows the riders position by category.
 Leaders are highlighted in green.
 The Race Leader is highlighted with a full green bar.
 Riders outside of the 80% time rule are shown in red.
 Riders eligible for "Early Pull" are shown in yellow with a pull symbol (⌦).
-Riders starting their laps lap have a bell (🔔).
+Riders starting their last lap have a bell (🔔).
 Riders finishing has a finish flag (🏁).
 Lap|Shows the lap the rider is currently on.
 ETA|Shows the Estimated Time of Arrival of the rider Name|Shows the rider's name.
 Requires configuring the [External Excel][] sheet.